knight9999/sampleUnupdate/README.md

 $ cat platforms/android/app/src/main/assets/www/index.html
 ```

-The index.html is a template default.
+The latter platform's `index.html` is still template default.
-This is different from `www/index.html`.
+The latter platform's `index.html` is different from the former project's `www/index.html`.

-The `cordova prepare` does not update `platforms/android/app/src/main/assets/www/index.html`.
+So the `cordova prepare` does not update `platforms/android/app/src/main/assets/www/index.html` anymore.

 ## Reason

 The `www/index.html` of this project is `2481' bytes.
 ```
-knaito-MacBook-Pro:sampleUnupdate knaito$ ls -al www/index.html
+$ ls -al www/index.html
 -rw-r--r--  1 knaito  staff  2481  1 17 18:02 www/index.html
 ```

-This is accidentally same as `cordova-android/bin/templates/project/assets/www/index.html` file size.
+This file size is accidentally same as `cordova-android/bin/templates/project/assets/www/index.html` file size.

 Therefore

-The following `if` condition in `FileUpdater.js` can not detect the modification.
+The following `if` condition in `FileUpdater.js` can not detect the modification of project `index.html`.

 ```
                 if (sourceStats.mtime.getTime() >= targetStats.mtime.getTime() ||